-Students can also gain an interim award of a Postgraduate Certificate in Regulatory Affairs after completion of four modules or a Postgraduate Diploma in Regulatory Affairs after the completion of eight module.
+Students can also gain an interim award of a Postgraduate Certificate in Regulatory Affairs after completion of four modules, or a Postgraduate Diploma in Regulatory Affairs after the completion of eight modules.

 Five modules, each lasting 2.5 days, are held per academic year.
 Twelve modules of relevance to the pharmaceutical industry have been established.
 For those with limited experience of Regulatory Affairs, the Introductory Course is offered twice yearly, in Spring and Autumn.

 To obtain the MSc Regulatory Affairs a student, who may enrol at any module, must take eight modules over a maximum period of six years and satisfy the other requirements stated in the schedule of assessment, including the completion of a research-based dissertation.